jimmy900909/Commutator-motorization-counterbalance-sys/readme.md

 This repository contains the code, mechanical design files, and system description for an **active counterbalance system** combined with **customized torque-free commutator** that stabilizes tether tension and prevents entangle during freely-moving electrophysiology experiments.
 This system is based on the engineering framework from my master thesis, but **this implementation uses a different commutator model** and a reorganized folder structure.

+to use the system, check the manual for the guide
 ---

 https://github.com/user-attachments/assets/3104b9ad-547f-40e5-a1b2-401eba12acd4